bshunk/bobby_shunk-frontEndCapstone/README.md

 1. Clone the repo into desired location
 2. Once the back end repository has been cloned and set up, in the command line run ```npm install```
 4. Next, run ```hs -o```
-5. Once the above commands are run, you now are able to use Find A Meeting!
+5. Once the above commands are run, you now are able to use GamePedia!

 ## Future versions: